-Name of project for ne of project for No. of project affected familie No. of project affected families % of PAFs covered Amounts paid to PAFs

-State by R&R in the FY (In ₹)
+S Name of project for No. or project affected families % of PAFs covered Amounts paid to PAFs No. State District (PAFs) by R&R in the FY (In ₹) NIL

-NIL

 3. Describe the mechanisms to receive and redress grievances of the community.